5046312/scrapy1.4-/basicConcepts/loaders.md

 `add_css`, and `add_value` calls.

-Input and Output processors
+输入和输出处理器
 ===========================

 An Item Loader contains one input processor and one output processor for each (item) field.
 The input processor processes the extracted data as soon as it's received (through the `add_xpath()`, `add_css()` or `add_value()` methods) and the result of the input processor is collected and kept inside the ItemLoader.
 After collecting all data, the `load_item()` method is called to populate and get the populated `Item` object.
 That's when the output processor is called with the data previously collected (and processed using the input processor).
 The result of the output processor is the final value that gets assigned to the item.

-Let's see an example to illustrate how the input and output processors are called for a particular field (the same applies for any other field):
+Let's see an example to illustrate how the input and output processors are called for a particular field (同样适用于其他字段):

     l = ItemLoader(Product(), some_selector)
     l.add_xpath('name', xpath1) # (1)